Tcat2000/LowDragMC-Doc/docs/ldlib/ui/widget/Slot.md

 ### setHandlerSlot

 Configures the widget to use an item transfer handler with the specified slot index.

+!!! note "For Java User !!!"
-Because Forge and Fabric has different APIs, you need to convert each handler into the LDLib one, which can be found in `ItemTransferHelperImpl`.
+    If you want to use the handler of `ItemStackHandler`(from forge) or `Storage<ItemVariant>`(from fabric), you need one more line.
+Because Forge and Fabric has different APIs, you need to convert the handler into the LDLib one, which can be found in `ItemTransferHelperImpl`.

+    KubeJS user do not need to do such mess.
+We have already convert them into a item transfer internal already.

+    === "Forge"

+        ``` java
+        var itemHandler = ...;
+        var itemTransfer = ItemTransferHelperImpl.toItemTransfer(itemHandler);
+        ```

+    === "Fabric"

+        ``` java
+        var storage = ...;
+        var itemTransfer = ItemTransferHelperImpl.toItemTransfer(storage);
+        ```

 #### Forge

 === "Java / KubeJS"

     ``` java
-    slotWidget.setHandlerSlot(itemHandler, 0);
+    slotWidget.setHandlerSlot(itenTransfer, 0);
     ```

 ---